Mythobeast/epidemicmodels/README.md

 # Epidemic Models

+These models originated as SIR and SEIR based models that used Python's differential equations models in order to generate curves.
+This method is still embodied in the sirmodel.py and seirmodel.py files.

+When attempting to deal with branching, standard differential equations proved inadequate, so we switched to a Markov chain model.
+The math works out identically.

 - calculates SIR, SEIR, and an extended model that includes some hospital capacities and outcomes
 - outputs results as graph as PNG and data as CSV